-Mowgli is currently revised and further developed at Ulm University in the scope of the Benchmarking as a Service (BaaS)project.
+Mowgli is currently revised and further developed at Ulm University in the scope of the spin-off benchANT that offers Benchmarking as a Service.
 If you are interested in the topic, want to provide feedback, add requirements, and discuss, just get in touch.

 - Docker >= 18.09.3

 - Docker images container registery

 Institute of Information Resource Management, Ulm University

 Related publications and projects

 - Daniel Seybold, Moritz Keppler, Daniel Gründler, and Jörg Domaschka "Mowgli: Finding Your Way in the DBMS Jungle".
 In Proceedings of the 2019 ACM/SPEC International Conference on Performance Engineering (ICPE '19).
 Association for Computing Machinery, New York, NY, USA, 321–332.
 2019.
 DOI 10.1145/3297663.3310303